• Skip to primary navigation

 Outdoor Flower Pot Ideas

-If I could hand out awards, I would give the Best Planter Patio award to my neighbor Diane.
+If I could hand out awards, I would give the Best Planter Patio award to my neighbor.
+She always has beautiful flower pot ideas and arrangements.

 terra cotta planter with red petunias, and lime green sweet potato vine

-Diane just does such a good job of choosing interesting plant pots and interesting flowering plants.
-Plus, there are many combinations of traditional patio plants that always do well.
+Diane does such a good job of choosing interesting plant pots and interesting flowering plants.
+Plus, many combinations of traditional patio plants always do well.
+Sometimes it is better to use what you know works, rather than always trying to find the new 'thing' or combination.

 You need to look closer to see how pretty the petunias and sweet potato vine look.
 The green leafy plant on the left is a type of sweet potato plant.